Multi-Factor Authentication

 What to do if you have no internet

 The Microsoft Authenticator App requires internet access to receive and approve notifications.
-If you set up text or phone call, this will continue to work as long as you have cell coverage.
+Text or phone call will continue to work as long as you have cell coverage.

 What to do if you need urgent MFA technical support after hours